 13 Strategies to Slow Down Aging

-Older woman's eye next to a young woman's eye with the text "13 Strategies to Slow Down Aging"
+Older man and woman enjoying nature with the text "13 Strategies to Slow Down Aging"

 Woman who has been jogging stops for a rest in the desert